MassTransit/masstransit.github.io/_entrypoints/publish.md

 ---
 layout: default
 title: publish a message!
-subtitle: Composable middleware for the Task Parallel Library
+subtitle: Simply publish a message
 ---

 Lets publish a message.